Scalingo/go-utils/cronsetup/README.md

 to true in initialization option.

-It records the number of runs, the number of runs with errors, and the duration of each job execution (in milliseconds).
+It records the number of runs, the number of runs with errors, and the duration of each job execution (in seconds).
 All metrics use the `scalingo.etcd_cron.job_name` attribute with the job name as value.

 Metrics:
 - `scalingo.etcd_cron.runs_total`: number of runs
 - `scalingo.etcd_cron.run_errors_total`: number of runs with error
-- `scalingo.etcd_cron.runs_duration_milliseconds`: execution time of a job in milliseconds
+- `scalingo.etcd_cron.runs_duration_seconds`: execution time of a job in seconds